Netflix: Development of original programming and distribution expansion (2013–2017)

 In November 2013, Marvel Television and ABC Studios announced Netflix had ordered a slate of four television series based on the Marvel Comics characters Daredevil, Jessica Jones, Iron Fist and Luke Cage.
 Each of the four series received an initial order of 13 episodes, and Netflix also ordered a Defenders miniseries that would tie them together.
 Daredevil and Jessica Jones premiered in 2015.
 The Luke Cage series premiered on September 30, 2016, followed by Iron Fist on March 17, 2017, and The Defenders on August 18, 2017.
 Marvel owner Disney later entered into other content agreements with Netflix, including acquiring its animated Star Wars series Star Wars: The Clone Wars, and a new sixth season.

 In February 2014, Netflix began to enter into agreements with U.S. internet service providers, beginning with Comcast (whose customers had repeatedly complained of frequent buffering when streaming Netflix), in order to provide the service a direct connection to their networks.
 In April 2014, Netflix signed Arrested Development creator Mitchell Hurwitz and his production firm The Hurwitz Company to a multi-year deal to create original projects for the service.
-In May 2014, Netflix acquired streaming rights to films produced by Sony Pictures Animation.
-It also quietly began to introduce an updated logo, with a flatter appearance and updated typography.
+In May 2014, Netflix & Sony Pictures Animation had a major multi-deal to acquire streaming rights to produce films.
+It also began to introduce an updated logo, with a flatter appearance and updated typography.

 In September 2014, Netflix expanded into six new European markets, including Austria, Belgium, France, Germany, Luxembourg, and Switzerland.
 On September 10, 2014, Netflix participated in Internet Slowdown Day by deliberately slowing down its speed in support of net neutrality regulations in the United States.
 In October 2014, Netflix announced a four-film deal with Adam Sandler and his Happy Madison Productions.

-In April 2015, following the launch of Daredevil, Netflix director of content operations Tracy Wright announced that Netflix had added support for audio description (a narration track with aural descriptions of key visual elements for the blind or visually impaired), and had begun to work with its partners to add descriptions to its other original series over time.
+In April 2015, following the launch of Daredevil, Netflix director of content operations Tracy Wright announced that Netflix had added support for audio description, and had begun to work with its partners to add descriptions to its other original series over time.
 The following year, as part of a settlement with the American Council of the Blind, Netflix agreed to provide descriptions for its original series within 30 days of their premiere, and add screen reader support and the ability to browse content by availability of descriptions.

 In March 2015, Netflix expanded to Australia and New Zealand.
 In September 2015, Netflix launched in Japan, its first country in Asia.
 In October 2015, Netflix launched in Italy, Portugal, and Spain.